-Where can you go SUPing in Ireland?
-Do you need to live beside the coast to take advantage of this outrageous fun new sport they call SUPing?
+Where can I SUP in Ireland?
+Do I need to live beside the coast to SUP?
 The good news to our landlocked readers is, no!
-You don’t need to have access to a beach or live close to the coast to SUP.
-Our paddleboards are usually 6″ thick and the fins are 9″ high, so you could potentially start SUPing in 1.5 feet of water if you really wanted to.
+You don’t need to have access to a beach or live by the coast to SUP.
+Our paddleboards are about 6″ thick with a fin of about 9″ high, so potentially you could start SUPing in 1.5 feet of water if you really wanted to.

 1. Paddle in a river

 Living in Ireland has it’s advantages for paddle boarding.
 There are plenty of accessible rivers to paddle on.
-You can’t throw a stone without landing in a river.
-Just make sure to avoid any hazards.
-We usually paddle around any potential hazards and hop out of the river to walk around any obstacles such as locks or weirs.
-Paddling in one direct with the river’s current from one location to another is best.
-This way you don’t need to turn around and paddle against the current.
+You can’t throw a stone in Ireland without it landing by a river.
+Avoid any hazards like rocks or reeds and paddle around them.
+Hop out of the river to walk around any obstacles such as locks or weirs.
+It’s easier to paddle with the river’s current than against.

 2. Paddle in a lake